Before you start

 • You’re comfortable making your own request.

-• You’re looking to request a one-off payment from your existing Income Release plan.
+• You want to request a one-off tax free or taxable income payment from your existing Income Release Plan.

-• You’re looking to set up, change, or stop an existing regular payment from your Income Release plan.
+• You want to set up, change, or stop an existing regular monthly payment from your Income Release plan.

 This form can’t be used if: